Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There's a very deep connection among human beings.
-All we have to do is open our minds to it."
+> "If you don't like something change it; if you can't change it, change the way you think about it."
-> — **Yanni**
+> — **Mary Engelbreit**

 ---